Tapping into the Power of Machine Learning and AI on AWS

-This variation of Amazon SageMaker allows you to build training datasets for ML quickly and with unrivaled accuracy, offering straightforward access to your public and private human labelers with built-in workflows and interfaces for everyday labeling tasks.
+This variation of Amazon SageMaker allows you to build training datasets for ML quickly and with unrivaled accuracy, offering straightforward access with built-in workflows and interfaces for everyday labeling tasks.

 Amazon SageMaker Neo

-Amazon SageMager Neo allows developers to train up ML models just once and deploy them anywhere in the cloud, and optimizes these models to run at double the speed while using less memory without compromising on accuracy levels.
+Amazon SageMager Neo allows developers to train up ML models just once and deploy them anywhere in the cloud.
+It optimizes these models to run at double the speed while using less memory without compromising on accuracy.

-This ML-powered service that makes finding insights and identifying relationships in text an absolute cake-walk.
-Comprehend takes unstructured data and uses natural language processing to identify languages, key phrases, individuals, locations, people, events, or brands together with positive or negative sentiment and creates a set of files organized by topic.
+This ML-powered service makes finding insights and identifying relationships in text an absolute cake-walk.
+Comprehend takes unstructured data and uses natural language processing to identify languages, key phrases, individuals, locations, people, events, or brands together with positive or negative sentiments to create a set of files organized by topic.

-It can be used on all kinds of content from customer emails to support tickets, product reviews, call center recordings, social media metrics and beyond.
+It can be used on all kinds of content from customer emails to support tickets, product reviews, call center recordings, social media metrics, and more.